 Benefit #1.
 Eco-Friendly

-Every Essentia memory foam mattress begins with natural, organic latex that is sourced from hevea milk sap.
+Every Essentia memory foam mattress begins with our Beyond Latex organic foam made of natural, organic latex that is sourced from hevea milk sap.
 A mattress made of natural ingredients promotes a cleaner sleeping environment that focuses on recovery through rest.
 Our patented eco process is GOLS- and GOTS-certified to ensure that the materials we use are sustainable and suitable for your body.

 Besides this, all Essentia mattresses incorporate essential oils and organic cotton to ensure a deeply restorative, low-impact sleeping environment.